10,000 hours given by skilled employees to support local community.

 Our partners The BIG Alliance have released the findings of the 2018 CoRe (Community Resourcing) Programme, now in its tenth year, with the 2019 programme already underway.
 The CoRe Programme matches the skills and experience of Macquarie Group and Slaughter and May employee volunteers with the needs of Islington community organisations.

-Over 10 years since its creation by Macquarie Group and Cripplegate Foundation, the CoRe Programme has helped to build deep collaborations across sectors, developing capacity and giving strategic support in Islington.
+Over 10 years, the CoRe Programme has helped to build deep collaborations across sectors, developing capacity and giving strategic support in Islington.

 It has enlisted the support of more than 250 volunteers, who have given in excess of 10,000 hours to support over 60 local charities and community groups.
 Around £500,000 has been leveraged by participating charities in additional fundraising thanks to the support of CoRe volunteers.

 The support given covers a wide range of organisational management, including finance, marketing, and strategy.
 Through ‘Deep Dive’ workshops, each organisation works in partnership with the volunteers to define attainable objectives specific to their situation and challenges.

 “We’re in a completely different place from where we were at the start of the programme” – Abianda